jackyhuynh/Inventory-Prediction/README.md

 * Data Visualization

 ### Algorithm & Methods
-* Data Exploration: Explore min, max, mean, standard deviation, correlation, and else using describe function.
+* Data Exploration: Explore min, max, mean, standard deviation, correlation, and else using describe function
 * Data Transformation: There is a lot of variation in the magnitude of the original data (org_data).
-To bring all the features to the same magnitude, standardize the features.
+To bring all the features to the same magnitude, standardize the features
 * Principal Component Analysis (PCA)
 * Eigen Vector
 * Hopskin Statistic